 If a client cannot be found, the Solicitors Regulation Authority (SRA) requires legal professionals to take all necessary steps to return unclaimed client funds and to provide evidence showing their efforts to trace the client.

-Our dormant balances service can help to locate a current UK address, identifying any forwarding addresses and establishing if a client has passed away.
+Our dormant balances service can help to locate a current UK address, identify any forwarding addresses, and establish if a client has passed away.
 If we can’t find a likely forwarding address or a likely death certificate for your client, our report will indicate this so that you can make alternative arrangements in accordance with your firm’s policies.

-If you’re interested in finding out more about Title Research’s specialist services in both asset repatriation and genealogical research, call our Client Services Team on 0345 87 27 600 or email email@example.com.
+If you’re interested in finding out more about Title Research’s specialist services in both asset repatriation and genealogical research, call our Client Services Team on 0345 87 27 600, email firstname.lastname@example.org, or fill in the form below.